Australian Mobile Laundry Trailers

 Vehicle Tactical Sign, NZ Division Mobile Bath Unit (1940)

-In June 1942, the necessity of the decontamination functionality was questioned as finding the additional fifty-two Other Ranks was proving to challenge, and unless the unit was to be required for service in the near future, the enabling of this capability be delayed.
-In August 1942, the utility of both the Bath and laundry was questioned.
-It was felt that the effectiveness of the units was dependent on the location of the Division and the availability of water.
-Since the unit’s inception, they had only provided four months of service to the Division, and the indications were that they would be no more effective in the future.
-Given the narrow front found in North Africa, it was decided that laundry services could be provided by RAOC facilities or local contracts.
-Bath services could also be provided by RAOC assets, natural sources, existing or temporary installations constructed as required and the NZEF laundry and Bath units were to be disbanded.
+By August 1942, doubts began to emerge regarding the overall utility of both the Bath and Laundry units.
+It was believed that the effectiveness of these units depended heavily on the Division’s location and the availability of water resources.
+Despite their establishment, these units had only provided four months of service to the Division.
+The prevailing indications suggested that their effectiveness would not significantly improve in the future.
+Given the narrow front of operations in North Africa, it was determined that laundry services could be more efficiently provided by RAOC facilities or local contracts.
+Similarly, bath services could be adequately covered by RAOC assets, natural water sources, and temporary installations constructed as needed.
+Consequently, it was decided that the NZEF laundry and bath units should be disbanded.

-The Laundry equipment, due to its specialist and technical nature, was intended to be returned to British Ordnance for a full credit to the New Zealand Government for its full cost.
-The Bath equipment was retained as a New Zealand asset and stored at the NZ Base Ordnance Depot in anticipation of future employment in other theatres.
+Regarding the laundry equipment, due to its specialized and technical nature, it was intended to be returned to the British Ordnance.
+This would allow for a full credit to be extended to the New Zealand Government, effectively covering its entire cost.
+On the other hand, the bath equipment was retained as an asset of New Zealand and stored at the NZ Base Ordnance Depot, anticipating potential future deployment in other theaters of operation.

-Forty-Seven other ranks from the Laundry Unit and eleven other ranks from the Bath Unit were transferred back to their respective Depots on 22 August 1942.
-The two Officers and twenty-five Other Ranks of the laundry Unit and the Other Ranks of the bath unit were to be transferred to other branches of the NZOC, with the understanding that if the capabilities were to be regenerated, they were to be released to train personnel and have the unit functioning in a matter of days.
+On 22 August 1942, forty-seven Other Ranks from the Laundry Unit and eleven Other Ranks from the Bath Unit were transferred back to their respective depots.
+Meanwhile, the two Officers and twenty-five Other Ranks of the laundry unit, as well as the Other Ranks of the bath unit, were to be transferred to other branches of the NZOC.
+It was understood that if the capabilities were to be regenerated, these personnel would be released to train and have the unit fully operational within a matter of days.

-The NZ Divisional Mobile Laundry Unit and NZ Divisional Mobile Bath unit were both formally disbanded on 30 Sept 1942.
+The formal disbandment of both the NZ Divisional Mobile Laundry Unit and NZ Divisional Mobile Bath Unit occurred on 30 September 1942.

 disbamdment sept 42